gobeyondidentity/customer-docs/docs/integration-guides/okta-oidc.md

 ![image](../images/okta-oidc/image-24.png)

-1. Navigate to Okta’s Open Case Center.
+1. Navigate to Okta's Open Case Center.

 2. Create a case with the following information: